satye1809/Chai-Stop/README.md

 # Chai-Stop
-One stop solution for chai lover...made with html and css only link - https://chai-stop.netlify.app/
+One stop solution for chai lover...made with html and css only...... link - https://chai-stop.netlify.app/